Can you believe we are in Bali – again?

 First I checked out the view from the roof, but then decided I wanted to sit on the second-floor area, and next was downstairs in two locations – deciding where to watch the ocean as folks strolled by.

 But as the sun sets behind us, we moved again.
 The patient barman finally located us!

 It was all so pretty, I wanted to enjoy it all.

 Especially as it was our last evening here at Maya Sanur Resort and Spa, and our last evening on the beach in Bali that we had planned for this trip.

-Off in the distance is a temple and some hills across the water, and a small group of fishing boats were anchored offshore.
+Off in the distance is a temple and some hills across the water, and some fishing boats were anchored offshore.
 I paddled in for a photo and waited patiently for the sun to rise.

 Next thing I know, about 15 photographers paddled right in of me and set up their tripods in the water.

-The stillness and serenity of the morning was broken.
+The stillness and serenity of the morning broke.
 The ripples permeated the once flat water, that had just previously seemed almost mirror-like in its stillness.

-The moment gone; completely ruined the photo I had planned.
+The lost moment completely ruined the photo I had planned.